zurdi15/zui-linux/README.md

 - Use ZUI's window manager with your existing terminal setup
 - Enhance your terminal with ZUI's configuration while keeping your current window manager
 - Install everything together for a complete desktop transformation
-- Safely experiment with themes without affecting your shell environment
-- Configure ZUI's enhanced terminal without the window manager
-- Mix and match components as needed
-- Preserve your terminal customizations when changing UI themes

 ## Features